 - If pain is caused by pressure on a nerve, surgery may be necessary.

 - If peripheral neuropathy is caused by anti-myeloma treatments, your doctor may recommend stopping treatment for a period of time or changing the dose and/or schedule of your treatment.
-Velcade should be administered by subcutaneous injection rather than by intravenous infusion to reduce the occurrence of peripheral neuropathy.
+Velcade should be administered by subcutaneous (under the skin) injection rather than by intravenous (in to the vein) infusion to reduce the occurrence of peripheral neuropathy.
 Administering Velcade once a week rather than twice a week may also help prevent or reduce symptoms of neuropathy.

 - Transcutaneous electric nerve stimulation (TENS) can be helpful.